 And so dear readers, I share with you, my secrets.
 Also known as five ways to make friends while traveling solo.

 Free walking tours

 These are everywhere, especially in Europe.
 They’re also a magnet for both backpackers (most of whom want to make friends) and for solo travelers (ditto).
 Every time I went on one, I made a new friend or three, all of whom were my travel companions for the day.
 Easy peasy.
 My favorite is Sandeman’s, but there are plenty of companies that do them.

 Apparently, there are a ton of online groups and events that connect you with other travelers and help you make friends while traveling.
 Silly me didn’t discover any of these until I returned to Los Angeles, but better believe I’ll be using these on all of my upcoming trips.
-As a female traveler, I love Girls Love Travel, a Facebook group.
+As a female traveler, I love Facebook groups like Girls vs Globe, Digital Nomad Girls, and country-specific expat groups.
 With tens of thousands of members, it’s easy to find someone to hang out with in virtually any country.
-There’s also a Facebook group called Men Who Travel, which I’m sure is equally cool.
 You can also find events on Meetup or on Couchsurfing.
 Did you know that Couchsurfing has events?
 I didn’t either.
 You’re welcome.

 This suggestion really only works if you have some extra time on your trip, or if you’re traveling for an extended period of time.
 But, if you want to volunteer in exchange for housing and new friends, the experience is guaranteed to be unforgettable.
 WWOOF, HelpX, and Worldpackers are some good resources to start.
 There are also country-specific options too!
 I volunteered as an English speaker at Pueblo Ingles.